matsuro-hadouken/multi-mn-installation/README.md

 This script is specially crafted for the DogeCash community by *Mike Carper*

 ### "FAQ"

 #### Can I use this script to install just one masternode ?

 Yes, this script can install any amount of masternodes, as much as your server can handle.

-Every time you want to install one more node, just run script again.
+### I already install one, how to install another one ?

+Just run Script again, this is it.

 #### Do I need to buy extra IP addresses to be able to run multiple masternodes ?